threatexpress/domainhunter/README.md

 ## Changes

+- 6 May 2018
+    + Fixed expired domains parsing when performing a keyword search
+    + Minor HTML and text table output updates
+    + Filtered reputation checks to only execute for .COM, .ORG, and .NET domains and removed check for Archive.org records when performing a default or keyword search.
+Credit to @christruncer for the original PR and idea.

 - 11 April 2018
     + Added OCR support for CAPTCHA solving with tesseract.
 Thanks to t94j0 for the idea in [AIRMASTER](https://github.com/t94j0/AIRMASTER)
     + Added support for input file list of potential domains (-f/--filename)